zivong/jekyll-theme-hydure/about.md

 ---
 ![Photo of Jon](/assets/img/IMG_3198-400x400.jpg)

 Hi there, I'm Jon.
 I go by  he/him and I'm a product manager focused on SaaS devops tools.
-Right now I work at [LaunchDarkly](https://www.launchdarkly.com) but I've previously been at [HashiCorp](https://www.hashicorp.com) focused on Terraform Cloud and [VMware](https://www.vmware.com) where I helped launch vRealize Automation Cloud.
+Right now I work at [LaunchDarkly](https://www.launchdarkly.com), but I've previously been at [HashiCorp](https://www.hashicorp.com) focused on Terraform Cloud, and [VMware](https://www.vmware.com) where I helped launch vRealize Automation Cloud.

 I live in the Sacramento, California area with my partner and many rescue parrots.